Maqama: Shadow play

 The illustrated Maqāmāt manuscripts made during the 13th century connect the idea of shadow play.
 This is shown through the emphasis of the outline, the dramatic behavior and mobile gestures of figures, the strong contrast between figures and the background, and the tendency of the figures being present in an unregulated setting.
 However, the Maqāmāt illustrations do not just emphasize the shadow and are instead full of bright colors, only using shadow to detail the environment around the figures.
 These similarities of the Maqāmāt illustration and shadow play may have some effect on the viewer of these illustrations.
 In other words, these images can help viewers understand the reason for a dramatic difference between the text and paintings by suggesting that these images were not made as an aid of the text, but rather as stand alone paintings.

 Known manuscripts

-Altogether, more than a hundred Maqamat manuscripts are know, but only 13 are illustrated, all belonging to the Maqamat of al-Hariri.
+Altogether, more than a hundred Maqamat manuscripts are known, but only 13 are illustrated, all belonging to the Maqamat of al-Hariri.
 They mainly cover a period of about 150 years.
 A first phase consists in manuscripts created between 1200 and 1256 in areas between Syria and Iraq.
 This phase is followed by a 50-year gap, corresponding to the Mongol invasions (invasion of Persia and Mesopotamia, with the Siege of Baghdad in 1258, and the invasion of the Levant).
 A second phase runs from around 1300 to 1337, during the Egyptian Mamluk period, with production probably centered around Cairo.
 One of the earliest and most widely known illustrated editions is that by al-Waisiti (completed in the year 1236), now in the Bibliothèque nationale de France (in Paris).

+An image from one of the pages of the *Maqamat* of Badi' al-Zaman al-Hamadhani.